uzairayed/snow-on-tabs/README.md

-# Rain on Tabs
+# Snow on Tabs

-Calm rain animation appears on your browser tab after a few seconds of inactivity.
-The rain fades away as soon as you interact with the page.
+Beautiful snowflake animation appears on your browser tab after a few seconds of inactivity.
+The snowflakes fade away as soon as you interact with the page.

 ## Demo